 For the last two years Eliza has hosted a morning tea in memory of her beloved grandma, to whom she was very close.

-Maria and the team at Richardson & Wrench, Hurlstone Park, hosted their first morning tea after an employee’s granddaughter was diagnosed with leukaemia, aged four.
+The team at Richardson & Wrench, Hurlstone Park, hosted their first morning tea after an employee’s granddaughter was diagnosed with leukaemia, aged four.
 They have hosted every year since and this year will be their eighth Biggest Morning Tea!

 Australia’s Biggest Morning Tea host Nina R’s journey through cancer had taken her through chemotherapy and a mastectomy – supported all the way by her best friend, Nina G.

 A community radio personality at Tank FM in the regional town of Kempsey, NSW, Brenda Elkington hosted her first morning tea last year.

 You don’t have to be affected by cancer to attend or host a morning tea.
 I feel so great after doing it and I hope it encourages others to host as well.